kamranahmedse/developer-roadmap/src/data/best-practices/api-security/content/disable-entity-parsing-xml.md

-# Disable Entinty Parsing in XML
+# Disable Entity Parsing in XML

 > Disable entity parsing if you are parsing XML to avoid XXE attacks